American Girl: Feminism and gender stereotypes

+Historical accuracy

 The books have been praised for teaching children about different time periods.
 However, some critics point out that this interpretation of the past is superficial and inaccurate.
 In response to this, authors have pointed out that these books are meant for children and at most are meant to give them an idea of the "chronology of American history", introduce them to some key events, an understanding of historical change, and give them an understanding that people of different ethnicities and socioeconomic backgrounds have often been treated differently.